 Compensable expenses include costs you have paid out-of-pocket for prescription medication, prescribed medical equipment, doctor visits, diagnostic tests, surgeries, or other medical procedures relating to your eligible condition(s).
 The VCF will not compensate for any travel expenses you incurred while seeking medical treatment, including the cost of gas, public transportation, hotels, and meals, except in extraordinary circumstances.
 Other expenses that are not eligible for reimbursement include insurance premiums, expenses related to replacement services, investigational and holistic treatment, home health care or in-home aides, nursing home/live-in rehabilitation facilities, wigs, household items such as vacuum cleaners, air filters, and water filters, or home modifications.

-Only expenses that you have paid out-of-pocket, and that were incurred prior to WTC Health Program certification of the applicable condition, will be reimbursed.
 Compensable expenses do not include any costs for which you have been, or will be, reimbursed by your insurance company, a secondary payer (like Medicaid, Medicare, or a second insurance provider), or any other collateral source.

-- If you have insurance, the VCF will not compensate for any expenses that have not yet been evaluated by your insurance company or any applicable secondary payer.
+• If you have insurance, the VCF will not compensate for any expenses that have not yet been evaluated by your insurance company or any applicable secondary payer.

-- If the service or medication is provided to you by the WTC Health Program, it is not eligible for reimbursement from the VCF and you should not include it with your claim.
+• If the service or medication is provided to you by the WTC Health Program, it is not eligible for reimbursement from the VCF and you should not include it with your claim.

-- Treatment expenses covered by private health insurance, Workers’ Compensation, or other programs will not be reimbursed.
+• Treatment expenses covered by private health insurance, Workers’ Compensation, or other programs will not be reimbursed.
 If you receive a benefit intended to cover medical expenses from a workers’ compensation program or any other collateral source, please include information regarding that payment, so that it can be appropriately offset from your medical expenses award.

-- Treatment expenses billed to you as a co-payment, after denial of insurance coverage, or that you pay because they fall within your insurance deductible, may be reimbursed if appropriate documentation is submitted.
+• Treatment expenses billed to you as a co-payment, after denial of insurance coverage, or that you pay because they fall within your insurance deductible, may be reimbursed if appropriate documentation is submitted.

 Timing of Reimbursable Expenses

 Under the VCF Act, the VCF does not compensate for potential or anticipated future medical expenses.
-The VCF will consider reimbursement of out-of-pocket medical expenses that you incurred up until the date of certification of the applicable condition(s).
+The VCF will consider reimbursement of out-of-pocket medical expenses that you incurred up until the date of WTC Health Program certification of the applicable condition(s).
 Expenses you incurred after the date of certification are not eligible for reimbursement.
-If you are claiming reimbursement for expenses relating to conditions that are not certified, we will consider reimbursement for expenses you incurred at any time before you filed your medical expenses claim, subject to the specific circumstances of your individual claim.
+If you are claiming medical expenses relating to conditions with different certification dates, you can claim reimbursement for applicable expenses up to the certification date for each individual condition.
+If you have already filed a claim for reimbursement of expenses that you incurred after your certification date for the applicable condition, the VCF will not reimburse for these expenses.
+We will still review your claim to see if it includes reimbursable expenses that you incurred before the applicable condition was certified.

 The Minimum Monetary Threshold

 The VCF will consider claims for medical expenses only if the total amount legitimately claimed in your amendment exceeds $5,000.
 The “total amount legitimately claimed” means that the claimed expenses are reasonably related to your eligible conditions (as identified in your most recent eligibility determination letter) and that you have documentation demonstrating that you paid the expense out-of-pocket.
+The VCF will only reimburse the expenses, however, if a minimum of $5,000 can be verified as valid expenses.
+This means even if you claim $5,000 or more in expenses, we will only reimburse the expenses if we can validate at least $5,000 of the claimed expenses.

 Documentation Required to Support a Medical Expenses Claim